oussamaportfolio/oussamaportfolio.github.io/index.md

 📄 [View those 8 days statement here (PDF)](https://drive.google.com/file/d/1RkJtQcP05YW_PlSHcLak1HtyUZzhCkDx/view)

 Since then, I’ve kept trading in the background — mostly indices and commodities.
 But I knew I needed more than instinct.
 So I went back to school to learn more.

+## What I’m Doing Now

 I’m a finance student in Montreal trying to break into the finance world.
 It’s competitive.
 It’s overwhelming.
 But I’m not here because it’s easy.
 I’m here because I believe I can add value, and I’m willing to put in the work to prove it.

-I’ve passed CFA Level I and I’m preparing for Level II this August.
+I’ve passed CFA Level I [(See Scores)](https://drive.google.com/file/d/1RkJtQcP05YW_PlSHcLak1HtyUZzhCkDx/view) and I’m preparing for Level II this August.
 I’ve done an internship at Intact Investment Management, where I worked on portfolio operations and data analysis.
 I’ve built models during my graduate.
 I’ve dug through real investment problems.
 And I’ve made mistakes — but I'm alwys willing to learn.

+I’m learning everything I can:
-- Interests: Portfolio optimization, derivatives, quantitative models, corporate finance
+- Portfolio theory, risk models, valuation
+- Options, derivatives, macro strategies
-- Tools: Office suite, Python, MATLAB, Excel
+- Python, MATLAB, SQL

+I’ve also realized that finance is much bigger than trading and I’m now exploring investment banking, corporate finance, and research.
+I don’t have one fixed path.
+I just want to learn, to grow, and to contribute.

 ---